 - Adornments are a form of showing off, as a sort of fashion or exhibition, that leads to a competitive atmosphere on the dancefloor which takes away from the convivial and social element of tango.

-In conclusion, if what one seeks is self-expression, exhibitionism and attention from an audience then social tango is not the ideal way to do that.
+So if what you seek is self-expression, exhibitionism and attention from an audience then tango milonguero is not the ideal way to do that.
 Performance tango or other types of dancing are probably better suited to those interests.